edgelesssys/constellation/dev-docs/workflows/marketplace-images.md

 # Using Marketplace Images in Constellation

-This document explains the steps a user needs to take
+This document explains the steps a user needs to take to run Constellation with dynamic billing via the cloud marketplaces.

 ## AWS